cryologger/automatic-weather-station/Documentation/INSTALLATION.md

 ![image](/Images/arduino-ide-boards.png)

 ## Step 4: Install Libraries
-Several libraries are required by the Cryologger ice tracking beacons.
+Several libraries are required by the Cryologger AWS.
 These can be downloaded using the Arduino IDE's Library Manager (requires an Internet connection).

 * Navigate to: Tools > Manage Libraries
 * Search for and install the following libraries: